stayallive/wp-sentry/README.md

 ## Requirements

+This plugin requires PHP 7.1+ starting from version 3.0.0.

+If you are on older PHP versions you can use version 2.x.

-This plugin requires PHP 5.4+ but urges users to use a PHP version that is not end of life (EOL) and no longer supported.
+> Please do use a PHP version that is not end of life (EOL) and no longer supported.
 For an up-to-date list of PHP versions that are still supported see: http://php.net/supported-versions.php.

 Version 2.1.* of this plugin will be the last to support PHP 5.3.
-Version 2.2.* of this plugin will be the last to support PHP 5.4.
+Version 2.7.* of this plugin will be the last to support PHP 5.4.

 ## Usage